beccaob/hangman-pp2/README.md

 ![website mockup](assets/images/readme-img/mockup.png)

 ## Introduction & Table of Contents
 My hangman game is based on musical artists from 2010 - 2022.
 The user must guess the artist in 8 lives or less.
 The aim of this project was to create an interactive front-end site which responds to user actions.
-I had started by creating a quiz but found that hangman would be a better option for me.

 ### Table of contents